 I had a Pacifico and the three birria tacos plate because birria is why I had come.
 It was served with sides of onion, cilantro, and green salsa, along with a small bowl of the birria stew, which is actually more like adobo broth.

 Eating birria tacos isn’t pretty and you may not want to order it on a first date, but it’s delicious.
 A big difference between this and other tacos is that the tortilla is reddish.
 That’s due to the fact that it is dipped in the adobe broth, filled with meat, and then thrown on the grill.

 There’s a wonderful juxtaposition between the crispy tortilla and melt-in-your-mouth meat.
-Plus, the fried tortilla stands up to the dipping better when it’s a bit crispy.
-Some have described the tastes of birria meat as “sweet and sour.”
+Plus, the fried tortilla stands up to the dipping sauce better when it’s a bit crispy.
+Some have described the taste of birria meat as “sweet and sour.”
 I would say that it’s rich and savory.
 The adobo is not particularly spicy, but full of flavor.